exonum/exonum-doc/src/get-started/java-binding.md

 Currently Java Binding includes the following built-in services:

+- [**Supervisor Service.**][supervisor-service]
+  The Supervisor service is the main service of the Exonum.
+It is capable of deploying and starting new services.

 - [**Anchoring Service.**](../advanced/bitcoin-anchoring.md)
   The anchoring service writes the hash of the current Exonum blockchain state to the Bitcoin blockchain with a certain time interval.
 The anchored data is